 Connection and attunement (tuning in to each other) comes from the way we talk, listen, pay attention, touch, and treat each other.
 Eye contact, holding hands, hugging, and especially sex that’s bonding release the oxytocin neurotransmitters in our brains that build strong bonds in marriage.
 Showing empathy and sincerity in the relationship help us tune to each other.

-Building Intimacy with Conversation Starters
+Building Intimacy with deepened conversation.

 Michael and Maria wrote us the following sweet message:

 Maria and I are always looking for ways to grow and deepen intimacy in our marriage.
 We are both verbally inclined so the Ultimate Intimacy app opens the doorway for us and gives us a guided pathway to deeper union starting with words and progressing to physical intimacy all done with deep love and respect.
 We had tried making up similar “games” but this app is all encompassing.
 We love to use it on date nights and when we travel alone as a couple.